botworld-wiki/beatburger.github.io/_bots/pupil.md

 title: "Pupil"
 name: "Pupil"
-description: "Rare Sniper - Born into this world with a single eye. while it can't perceive depth, pupil can fire powerful laser beams which overall is not a bad trade "
+description: "Rare Sniper: Pupil takes time to ramp up, so is at it's best when not bothered by melee opponents - Born into this world with a single eye. while it can't perceive depth, pupil can fire powerful laser beams which overall is not a bad trade "
 imageUrl: "https://cdn.discordapp.com/attachments/885544735794692146/885547091991080970/pupil.png"
 breadcrumbs:
   Bots: "/bots"
   Sniper: "/bots#snipers"

 botName: "Pupil"
 botDescription: "Born into this world with a single eye. while it can't perceive depth, pupil can fire powerful laser beams which overall is not a bad trade "